• Skip to main content

 • It is so simple to prep.
 There is really not a lot to prepping this beefy pasta skillet.
 Cook your pasta and while it cooks, brown the meat and then add in veggies.
 Toss everything together with cheese in the end and dinner is served.

 • Ready in 30 minutes.
 Who can be bothered with anything more?
 Not us!
-We want dinner as quick as possible.
+We want a hearty meal as quick as possible.
+30 minute dinner recipes are a dream on busy weeknights for sure.

 Ground beef and shells pasta in bowl with fresh parsley and basil on top.